sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-entities/entities.md

   },
   "spec": {
     "deregister": false,
-    "deregistration": {},
+    "deregistration": {
+    },
     "entity_class": "proxy",
     "last_seen": 0,
+    "sensu_agent_version": "1.0.0",
-    "subscriptions": [
+    "subscriptions": null,
-      "proxy"
-    ],
     "system": {
+      "cloud_provider": "",
+      "libc_type": "",
       "network": {
         "interfaces": null
-      }
       },
-    "sensu_agent_version": "1.0.0"
+      "processes": null,
+      "vm_role": "",
+      "vm_system": ""
     }
   }
+}
 {{< /code >}}

 {{< /language-toggle >}}

+### Checks for proxy entities

+Proxy entities allow Sensu to monitor external resources on systems or devices where a Sensu agent cannot be installed, like a network switch, website, or API endpoint.

+You can configure a [proxy check][46] that includes a [`proxy_entity_name`][45] to associate the check results with a specific proxy entity.
+On the first check result, if the named proxy entity does not exist, Sensu will create it.
+You can also use proxy checks to monitor multiple proxy entities based on entity attributes specified in the check definition's [`proxy_requests`][47] attribute.

+When you create a proxy check, make sure the check definition includes a subscription that matches the subscription of at least one agent entity to define which agents will run the check.
+Proxy entities do not use subscriptions.

+Read [Monitor external resources with proxy entities][17] for details about creating proxy checks for one or more proxy entities.

 ### Proxy entities and round robin scheduling

-Proxy entities make [round robin scheduling][18] more useful because they allow you to combine all round robin events into a single event.
+Proxy entities make [round robin check scheduling][18] more useful because they allow you to combine all round robin events into a single event.
 Instead of having a separate event for each agent entity, you have a single event for the entire round robin.

 If you don't use a proxy entity for round robin scheduling, you could have several failures in a row, but each event will only be aware of one of the failures.

-If you use a proxy entity without round robin scheduling, and several agents share the subscription, they will all execute the check for the proxy entity and you'll get duplicate results.
+If you use a proxy entity without round robin scheduling, and several agents share the same subscription, they will all execute the check for the proxy entity and you'll get duplicate results.
 When you enable round robin, you'll get one agent per interval executing the proxy check, but the event will always be listed under the proxy entity.
-If you don't create a proxy entity, it is created when the check is executed.
-You can modify the proxy entity later if needed.

 Use [proxy entity filters][19] to establish a many-to-many relationship between agent entities and proxy entities if you want even more power over the grouping.